formularin/physics/README.md

 python3 physics projectile --angle 45 --initial_speed 500 --duration 2
 ```

-*You have to re-install the package every time a new simulator is added*

 ## Simulators

 All simulators have the `duration` option, which is how long the program will run for.